paulhamsh/Spark-Parser/README.md

 # Spark Hex Preset Extractor

-Will read a hex string of the preset and output it like a python array/dictionary like below (it looks nicer in python - it has newlines and tabs):
+Will read a hex string of the preset and output it like a python array/dictionary like below:

 ```
 preset = {